sunnyb179/csi3335-no-name-yet/README.md

    ```bash
    flask run
    ```
-   If the project did not boot up correctly or encounters 404 please to try the following commands in the terminal:
+   If the project did not boot up correctly or encounters 404, please try the following commands in the terminal:
     ```bash
     mysql -u root -p -e "DROP DATABASE IF EXISTS nonameyet;"
     mysql -u root -p -e "CREATE DATABASE IF NOT EXISTS nonameyet;"